-"Establishment of a coordinated program collection and performance monitoring to define the extent and duration of congestion, to contribute in determining the causes of congestion, and evaluate the efficiency and effectiveness of implemented actions.
-To the extent possible, this data collection program should be coordinated with existing data sources (including archived operational/ITS data) coordinated with operations managers in the metropolitan area."
+"Establishment of a coordinated program collection for data and svstem performance monitoring to define the extent and duration of congestion, to contribute in determining the causes of congestion, and evaluate the efficiency and effectiveness of implemented actions.
+To the extent possible, this data collection program should be coordinated with existing data sources (including archived operational/ITS data) and coordinated with operations managers in the metropolitan area."